 Promoting the full participation of children with disabilities through education (West Africa)

 Regional project running in Burkina Faso, Liberia, Mali, Niger, Senegal, Togo.

-Beneficiaries: People with disabilities, particularly disabled children and their families, schools, local authorities and national and local disabled people's organisations.
+Beneficiaries: People with disabilities, particularly disabled children and their families, schools and. organisations.

 | || |

 Making it work: Advancing the rights of people with disabilities

 Goal: To build the capacity of disabled people's organisations to undertake advocacy alongside decision makers and to influence public policy that includes people with disabilities.